 The only hard part of making toffee is hanging out in front of the stove to insure that it doesn’t burn.
 You have to be careful not to stir it too much because it will cause the butter and sugar to separate and the sugar to crystallize.
 It took about 20 minutes to make.
 And the flavor!
 Yep, it’s totally worth making your own toffee bits!

 - 1 cup white sugar

 - *if using salted butter, omit the kosher salt

 Cut butter into cubes and place in heavy saucepan with sugar.
-Heat on low setting, whisking occasionally while the sugar and butter melt.
+Heat on low to medium low setting, whisking rarely while the sugar and butter melt.

 Crack it with a spoon or pestle.